 9. Sit with One Hand on Each Thigh, Palm Facing Up

 When I started, I cupped one hand in the other loosely.
 Very lightly.
 I thought that was fine.
 Today I have a different opinion.
 I think better to just let each hand rest on the thigh below it with the palm up.
 Fingers slightly bent as the natural tension bends them.
 Don’t touch your hands together because the feeling of them touching is distracting just a bit.
 The same idea as having long sleeve shirts touch your skin, you can feel it sometimes and it’s enough to start the mind thinking about it.

 Better to not touch hands together at all.

 10. Meditate for 20-minute Sessions Once Per Day

 Sit once for 20 minutes every day for the best results.
-Twenty minutes is just enough time that you’re not going to feel horrible if you couldn’t focus on the breath at all, and just long enough that your body and mind could calm down and you could get 10 minutes of good concentration if it was a good session.
+Twenty minutes is just enough time that you’re not going to feel horrible if you can’t focus on the breath at all, and just long enough that your body and mind could calm down and you could get 10 minutes of good concentration if it was a good session.

 Again, ideally, you’re looking at this as a reward.
 If you sit for 18 hours because you feel good one time, is that really a reward?
 No. It’s a chore.
 Sit for brief amounts of time and do your best to focus and re-focus on the feeling of the breath at the nose.